AY2425S2-CS2103T-W09-4/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my wedding planner data to another computer?\
-**A**: Install HappyEverAfter on the other computer and replace the empty data file it creates with the file from your original installation (located at `/data/weddingplanner.json`).
+**A**: Install HappyEverAfter on the other computer and replace the data file it creates with the file from your original installation (located at `/data/weddingplanner.json`).

 **Q**: Can I add multiple weddings at once?\
 **A**: No, you need to create weddings one at a time using the `new` command.
 Alternatively, for advanced users: you may update the data file yourself.
 Look through the ["Editing the data file" section](#editing-the-data-file) for more support.